ITP-xStory/p5js-shaders/docs/important-concepts.md

 #endif

-// In this example we care about where on the canvas the pixel lives, so we need to know the size of the canvas.

-// This is passed in as a uniform from the sketch.js file.
+uniform vec2 u_resolution; // This is passed in as a uniform from the sketch.js file

-uniform vec2 u_resolution;

 void main() {